Vietnam.vn - Nền tảng quảng bá Việt Nam

 The loan-to-deposit ratio is also required to fall below 85%.
 Therefore, as a result of this regulation, banks must seek additional capital through the issuance of long-term bonds.

-Analysts predict bond issuance activities business will be more active in the fourth quarter, the capital demand of enterprises recovers in the context of the real estate market starting to warm up as well as the demand for production and business expansion is actively following the economic recovery.
+Analysts predict bond issuance activities business will be more active in the fourth quarter, the capital demand of enterprises recovers in the context of the real estate market starting to warm up as well as the need to expand production and business is actively following the economic recovery.
 Accordingly, the banking group will continue to promote bond issuance to supplement capital to meet lending needs.

 Source